keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 - Text files need to be read into string tensors, then split into words.
 Finally, the words need to be indexed & turned into integer tensors.
-- Images need to be read and decoded into integer tensors, then converted to floating point and normalized to small values (usually between 0 and 1).
+- Images need to be read and decoded into integer tensors, then converted to floating- point and normalized to small values (usually between 0 and 1).
-- CSV data needs to be parsed, with numerical features converted to floating point tensors and categorical features indexed and converted to integer tensors.
+- CSV data needs to be parsed, with numerical features converted to floating-point tensors and categorical features indexed and converted to integer tensors.
-Then each feature typically needs to be normalized to zero-mean and unit-variance.
+Then each feature typically needs to be normalized to zero-mean and unit variance.
 - Etc.

 Let's start with data loading.